fidelity/kconnect/docs/book/src/commands/index.md

 ### SEE ALSO

-* [kconnect alias](alias.md)	 - Query and manipulate aliases for your connection history.
+* [kconnect alias](alias.md) - Query and manipulate aliases for connection history entries.
 * [kconnect configure](configure.md) - Set and view your default kconnect configuration.
-If no flags are supplied your config is displayed.
-* [kconnect ls](ls.md)	 - Query your connection history
+* [kconnect ls](ls.md) - Query your connection history.
-* [kconnect to](to.md)	 - Re-connect to a previously connected cluster using your history
+* [kconnect to](to.md) - Re-connect to a previously connected cluster using an alias or history entry.
-* [kconnect use](use.md)	 - Connect to a target environment and discover clusters for use
+* [kconnect use](use.md) - Connect to a target environment and discover clusters for use.
-* [kconnect version](version.md)	 - Display version & build information
+* [kconnect version](version.md) - Display version & build information.